muflone/gespeaker/README.md

 Gespeaker allows you to play a text in many languages with settings for voice, pitch, volume and speed.

-The text readed can also be recorded to WAV file for future listening.
+The text that has been read can also be recorded to WAV file for future listening.

 Since version 0.6 it supports the speech synthesizer MBROLA for a better speech experience.